 Can a trip of a lifetime planned with an eye to perfection backfire in such a way as to make you seriously question your whole life?
 Can a suitcase as big as its owner, and stuffed with everything but the kitchen sink, become one’s greatest teacher?
-Those questions, and more, are answered in my debut book, available now on Amazon.com.
+Those questions, and more, are answered in my debut book, Big Red: How I Learned Simplicity from a Suitcase.

 I set out on a magnificent journey East to ancient Himalayan cultures seeking to experience simplicity and contentment.
 An obsessive-compulsive perfectionist, I began the adventure with over-the-top preparations and packing.
 Enter the Big Red Suitcase, weighing 95 lbs and stuffed to capacity with what I was certain a Western woman, bound for the farmlands and jungle of the Himalayas “has to have.”